Laim/Directory-Cleanser/README.md

 ## Getting Started

-Download the latest version of **Directory Cleanser** from [releases](https://github.com/Laim/Directory-Cleanser/releases), unzip and run the executable.
+Download the latest version of **Directory Cleanser** from [releases](https://github.com/Laim/Directory-Cleanser/releases), unzip and run the executable as Administrator.
 Done!

 ## Statistics